jakevossen5/imagify-anything/README.md

    work by creating `final.zip` from the pictures, which should be identical to the `Archive.zip` you started with.
-3. When you want to convert back to the file, get all of the files in a directory named `images`, and the files must be kept in order via there file name.
+3. When you want to convert back to the file, get all of the files in a directory named `images`, and the files must be kept in order via the file name.
 Then run just `convert_from_pictures(img_dir)` with your image directory name.